AnikuHere/csx3/README.md

 # Who is the developer? 👩‍💻

 The owner is Raven (fka XFydro), the person behind the Pointware Team (Owner of this project).
-You can check her personal profile here: https://x3documentation.neocities.org/developer
+You can check her personal profile [here](https://x3documentation.neocities.org/developer)

 As for me, hi! 👋 Im Aniku, the developer of this project. (fka DeniusG).
 You can find me on Discord with the username "deniusthepillowhead".
 I can confidently say that im a programmer lol.
-Im also the founder & owner of a dev team called VElarium, which while is focused more on game development, is technically the dev team behind CSX3 i guess.
+Im also the founder & owner of a dev team called Velarium, which while is focused more on game development, is technically the dev team behind CSX3 i guess.
 Sorry if the updates take a while, im a dumbass who cant do anything right anyway so updates are delayed most of the time :p (I hate myself aaaaaa)

 # Remember, the app is in beta, so bugs/glitches may occur.